Answers to your Frequently Asked Questions about our Tours

 Though this is much warmer than the natural ocean temperature in most parts of the world, you still may feel cold in the shade or rain in just a swimsuit.
 We offer wetsuits for rent at $10 per person.

-You may bring your own camera on board.
+You may bring your own camera onboard at your own risk.
 But we recommend letting our professionals capture your experience so that you can fully enjoy your tour without worrying about getting the shot!
-If you want to bring a camera underwater, make sure it is waterproof and that it floats.

-Dolphins and You offers professional photography and videography for an additional $60 (photo only) or $100 (photo and video combo).
-The photo packages usually contain around 300 over- and under-water shots, and the video is usually around 20 minutes long.
+Dolphins and You offers professional photography and videography for an additional $79.
+The photo packages usually contain around 300 over- and under-water shots of everyone on board, and the video is usually around 20 minutes long.
 We document the experience from beginning to end.